Manage Posture Policies

 • Create or edit some requirements

-• Link or unlink some controls, and
+• Link or unlink some controls

-• Save under a new name.
+• Save under a new name

 The process of policy creation is separate from activation, so you can take time to design your policy as needed.